-Reverse mortgages (sometimes referred to as "home equity conversion loans") give older homeowners the ability to use their built-up home equity without selling their home.
-The lender pays you money determined by the equity you've accrued in your home; you get a lump sum, a payment each month or a line of credit.
-Repayment is not required until the time the homeowner sells the property, moves (such as to a retirement community) or passes away.
-After you sell your home or is no longer used as your main residence, you (or your estate) must pay back the lender for the funds you obtained from the reverse mortgage plus interest and other fees.
+With a reverse mortgage (also referred to as a a home equity conversion loan), homeowners of a certain age may use home equity for living expenses without selling their homes.
+The lending institution pays you funds determined by the equity you've built-up in your home; you get a lump sum, a monthly payment or a line of credit.
+The loan doesn't have to be paid back until the homeowner sells his home, moves away, or passes away.
+At the time you sell your home or you no longer use it as your main residence, you (or your estate) must pay back the lender for the money you received from your reverse mortgage plus interest and other fees.

-Usually, reverse mortgages require you be at least sixty-two years old, have a small or zero balance in a mortgage and maintain the home as your principal living place.
+Most reverse mortgages are offered to borrowers who are at least sixty-two years of age, have a low or zero balance owed against your home and maintain the home as your principal residence.

-Reverse mortgages are great for homeowners who are retired or no longer bringing home a paycheck but have a need to supplement their income.
-Interest rates may be fixed or adjustable and the funds are nontaxable and don't interfere with Social Security or Medicare benefits.
-The residence is never at risk of being taken away from you by the lender or sold against your will if you live past the loan term - even if the property value dips below the loan balance.
-Contact us at 561-395-4264 to look into your reverse mortgage options.
+Reverse mortgages are ideal for homeowners who are retired or no longer working but must supplement their fixed income.
+Social Security and Medicare benefits aren't affected; and the funds are nontaxable.
+Reverse Mortgages may have adjustable or fixed interest rates.
+The home can never be in danger of being taken away from you by the lender or sold against your will if you live longer than your loan term - even if the current property value creeps below the loan balance.
+If you would like to learn more about reverse mortgages, feel free to call us at 561-395-4264.